SouthernMethodistUniversity/coding/sections/cloud-vs-local.md

 - Local = your laptop or desktop.
 - Cloud = not your computer, another server(s) in the 'cloud' (internet) such as M II or Github.

-## Since we are doing this DHRI online, we have chosen to do our computing workshop using a cloud based environment [ManeFrame II](https://www.smu.edu/OIT/Services/HPC).
+## Since we are doing this DHRI online, we have chosen to do our computing workshop using a cloud based environment: [ManeFrame II](https://www.smu.edu/OIT/Services/HPC).

 ### Cloud-based environments
-For this Institute, you will be set up with [M II HPRC (ManeFrame II: High-Performance Research Computing) accounts](https://www.smu.edu/OIT/Services/HPC) where we will be using notebooks.
+For this Institute, you will be set up with [M II HPRC (ManeFrame II: High-Performance Research Computing) accounts](https://www.smu.edu/OIT/Services/HPC), where we will be using notebooks.

 Advantages of using an M II account:
-- M II is already set up to work well on any device, and will have software pre-installed accessible via Internet.
+- M II is already set up to work well on any device, and it will have software pre-installed accessible via Internet.
 - Ownership and group access (access is contingent upon association with SMU).
 - You don’t have to install any software on your own computer.